-We are looking for new teachers for our Spring 2020 Session.
+We are currently looking for new teachers for our Spring 2021 Session!

 Each week we feature some of the best projects of the current session here.
 Go to the Star Projects Gallery to see all the excellent work by star teams in past PlantingScience sessions.

 This material is based upon work supported by the National Science Foundation under Grant No. 1502892.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 “I liked that we didn’t know what was going to happen before we did the experiment.
 Instead of being taught something and then just doing an experiment to prove it, we made an attempt to find out what would happen ourselves.”